Who said History has to be boring?

 Why St.Kitts?

-My family roots run very deep in both islands.
+My family roots run at least 5 generations deep in both islands.
 I can trace my ancestry on the islands all the way back to two of my African born ancestors.

 I was curious as to my background and did an Ancestry DNA test.
 I’m 92% West African and 8% European.
-With the strangest outcome is my being 1% Albanian (How Sway??) !!!
+The strangest outcome is my being 1% Albanian (How Sway??) !!!
 Below are my results.

-Continue with me on this journey where I spill the tea on BOTH sides of my ancestry.
+Continue with me on this literary and historical journey where I spill the tea on BOTH sides of my ancestry.
 Yes the enslaved and the slavers.
 I have some shocking, juicy and sometimes downright chilling accounts.
-I’ll put links to maps, wills, court cases, census data, and letters all with an attempt to see the inner workings of my family’s history and linage.
+I’ll put links to maps, wills, court cases, census data, travel documents, ads, and letters all with an attempt to see the inner workings of my family’s history and linage.
+Also that of folks with a connection to St.Kitts and Nevis and the wider Caribbean.

 I will be posting my flyer if you are interested in learning US History and Literature, African American History and Literature from me.
 It will be painless and fun I promise.
 I will approach the History in a balanced and exciting way.
 The Literature will be taught through short stories.
 They will be deep, thought-provoking but yet very enlightening.
 I will be hosting one on one sessions or small class sessions via Zoom.
 So you can schedule and learn WORLDWIDE!